Duality Symmetry of Quantum Electrodynamics and Magnetic Charges: Charge-Charge interaction and quantum Lorentz force equation

 \section{Charge-Charge interaction and quantum Lorentz force equation}

-The gauge-field theory for QED shows the interaction between electric charges is mediated by exchanging virtual photons~\cite{cohen1997photons}.
+Fermi showed that the charge-charge interaction is mediated via exchanging virtual photons~\cite{Fermi1932quantum,cohen1997photons}.
+This gives a fundamental different picture in understanding electromagnetic interaction compared with classical Maxwell equations.
 However, the underlying mechanism for the interaction between dual charges, specifically the interaction between an electric charge and a dual charge, has not been clearly given.
 After quantizing the gauge fields $\tilde{A}_{\mu}$ and $\tilde{C}_{\mu}$, we show that both $\tilde{q}_m-\tilde{q}_m$ and $\tilde{q}_e-\tilde{q}_m$ interactions are of Coulomb form.
 This indicates the fact that the dual charge $\tilde{q}_m$ is actually electric charge, not magnetic charge.
-We also derive the quantum Lorentz force equation in the symmetric representation.
-Finally, we find that the interaction between an electric charge and a true magnetic charge as shown in Fig.~\ref{fig:schematic} (b) can not be mediated by exchanging photons.
+In electromagnetism, there only exists one type of charge, which is named as electric charge by convention.
+We also derive the quantum Lorentz force equation to elucidate the discrepancy with the classical theory.
+Finally, we show that the interaction between an electric charge and a true magnetic charge as shown in Fig.~\ref{fig:schematic} (b) cannot be mediated by exchanging photons.